 Factor in the car’s 50:50 weight distribution – which should make it very predictable at speed – and powerful four-piston brakes from stopping specialist Brembo, and the Polestar 3 is one heavy SUV (it weighs up to 2,670kg) that you can look forward to driving.

 Rather let the car do the driving?
-The Polestar 3 will be available with autonomous driving aids that include a lidar sensor that will, when UK law allows, make the Polestar 3 capable of fully autonomous driving.
+The Polestar 3 is available with autonomous driving aids that include a lidar sensor that will, when UK law allows, make the Polestar 3 capable of fully autonomous driving.

 The Best Electric SUVs: The CarGurus EV Megatest!